Wills, Trusts & Probate

 Common Situations That Call for a Will

-Many life events prompt the need to create or update a will.
-These include marriage, having children, acquiring significant assets, or changes in family dynamics.
-Addressing these through a will provides clarity and protection.
+Several life events typically prompt the need to create or update a will.
+These include marriage, the birth of children, acquiring a home or sizable assets, divorce or remarriage, and changes in family structure.
+Addressing these events through a will provides clarity about guardianship, asset distribution, and executor appointments.
+Early attention to these matters reduces potential conflict, ensures your preferences are known, and supports orderly estate administration when the time comes.

 Starting a Family